Hepatitis A

 Treatment in the conditions of an infectious disease hospital.

-given the specificity and wide spread of the disease, children are in the risk group, so they need mandatory vaccination.
+Given the specificity and wide spread of the disease, children are at risk, therefore, mandatory vaccination of children is required.

 Diagnosis of hepatitis A is a laboratory blood test for detection of HAV-specific Ig A, M, G antibodies.